Visit Gulfport: An LGBTQ+-Friendly Community

 A girl walking a rottweiler in front of a store with an LGBTQ flag and a pink flamingo

-Walkable streets and dog-friendly spots are a big part of the Gulfport lifestyle.
+Walkable streets and dog-friendly spots are a big part of Gulfport, an LGBTQ+ friendly community.

 Gulfport Pride Activities